-There’s no doubt that CBD isolate is an intriguing part of the CBD world, so let’s get into it, and explore the ins and outs of CBD isolate.
+There’s no doubt that CBD crystals are an intriguing part of the CBD world, so let’s get into it, and explore the ins and outs of this new topic.

-Let’s be logical, and start at the beginning, by examining exactly what CBD isolate is.
+Let’s be logical, and start at the beginning, by examining exactly what it is we are talking about.
 Isolate is newer than most CBD products, so there are some of you out there who will be as yet unfamiliar with it, so allow us to make a formal introduction.

 In simple terms, CBD is cannabidiol (the long word version of CBD) in its purest form.
 There are no additives at all, none of the organic compounds that are found in other products, it is just CBD, and lots of it.